Powershell: Parameters for Scripts and (Advanced) Functions

 )

-[ValidateScript({Test-Path -Path $_ -PathType Leaf})] The expression must be valid (return $true).
-In this example, the file must exist.
+[ValidateScript({Test-Path -Path $_ -PathType Leaf})] The expression must be valid (return $true): The file must exist.

 [ValidateRange(0,10)] The parameter must be between zero and ten.